Logotype for NCC Group plc

 Strategic direction and business transformation

-Market opportunity and growth drivers
+Market opportunity and growth strategy

 • Addressable market in 2025 estimated at £5-6bn in the UK, €23-25bn in Europe, and $55-60bn in the US, with only half currently penetrated by service providers; total TAM in UK, US, and Europe estimated at £45-50bn.

-Financial performance and operational model
+Financial performance and operational resilience

-• FY25 revenue at £227.4m with a 36.6% gross margin; managed services contributed 34% of revenue, and Consulting & Implementation grew 16.6%.
+• FY25 revenue reported at £227.4m with a gross margin of 36.6%; managed services contributed 34% of revenue, and consulting & implementation grew 16.6%.

 • New financial framework targets like-for-like growth in established markets, expansion in developing markets, and increased recurring revenue.